 [WAP is] the de facto worldwide standard for providing Internet communications and advanced telephony services on digital mobile phones, pagers, personal digital assistants, and other wireless terminals − WAP Forum.

 WAP stands for Wireless Application Protocol.
-Per the dictionary definition for each of these words we have:
+The dictionary definition of these terms are as follows −

 WAP is the set of rules governing the transmission and reception of data by computer applications on or via wireless devices like mobile phones.
 WAP allows wireless devices to view specifically designed pages from the Internet using only plain text and very simple black-and-white pictures.

 WAP is a standardized technology for cross-platform, distributed computing very similar to the Internet's combination of Hypertext Markup Language (HTML) and Hypertext Transfer Protocol (HTTP), except that it is optimized for:

 low-bandwidth devices, such as personal digital assistants (PDAs), wireless phones, and pagers.